AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 3. If the open position is newly designed or significantly different, and not filled previously by anyone, then the most senior person on the recall list who meets the minimum qualifications will be placed.

-B. Recall List.
-An employee who is laid off or has experienced a reduction in hours will be automatically placed on the City’s Recall List for open bargaining unit positions.
+An employee who is laid off or has experienced a reduction in hours will be automatically placed on the Employer’s recall list for open bargaining unit positions.

-1. Employees on the Recall List will have reinstatement rights to a bargaining unit position for 2 years from the date of layoff.
+1. Employees on the recall list will have reinstatement rights to a bargaining unit position for two (2) years from the date of layoff.

 2. Employees rehired from the recall list shall not suffer any loss of seniority or benefits as a result of lay-off, but shall not accrue seniority, wages, or benefits during lay-off.

-3. City will notify employees on the Union recall list in writing with a copy to the union of all open bargaining unit positions as long as any employee remains on the recall list
+3. The Employer will notify employees on the Union recall list in writing with a copy to the union of all open bargaining unit positions as long as any employee remains on the recall list

-5. Employees on the recall list may refuse to return to a position other than that from which they were laid-off without loss of recall rights, subject to the City’s Policy.
+5. Employees on the recall list may refuse to return to a position other than that from which they were laid-off without loss of recall rights, subject to City Policy.

-6. Employees recalled to a position where a new trial service period is required and which they are unsuccessful in completing, will be returned to the recall list for the remainder of the 2-year period.
+6. Employees recalled to a position where a new trial service period is required and which they are unsuccessful in completing, will be returned to the recall list for the remainder of the two (2) year period.

-7. Employees who have not been recalled will only be removed from the Recall List, within the 2-year period, if Human Resources receives a written request by the employee to do so.
+7. Employees who have not been recalled will only be removed from the recall list, within the two (2) year period, if Human Resources receives a written request by the employee to do so.

 8. It is the employee’s responsibility to ensure Human Resources has current contact information (address, phone number, etc.)

 22.6.2.
-Laid-off employees on the Recall List may be required to participate in a competitive selection process if the vacant position is a promotion or a non-bargaining unit position, and more than one employee is eligible for the vacancy, which may include pre-employment tests, background checks, a physical examination, drug test, or other process deemed necessary by the hiring supervisor.
+Laid-off employees on the recall list may be required to participate in a competitive selection process if the vacant position is a promotion or a non-bargaining unit position, and more than one (1) employee is eligible for the vacancy, which may include pre-employment tests, background checks, a physical examination, drug test, or other process deemed necessary by the hiring supervisor.

 23.1.
 Employees in the bargaining unit shall accrue seniority from date of hire with the City into a position in the bargaining unit.
 (Except for purposes of lay-off and promotion.
 See Article 22).
 Seniority shall be based on continuous service with the City including paid leave; however, seniority shall not be accrued while on a leave of absence without pay.
 The anniversary date shall be adjusted for leaves without pay.

-23.2.
-Dual Seniority.
-For employees with the same city wide seniority date (date of hire with the City of Olympia in a bargaining unit position as defined in the collective bargaining agreement), a coin toss will be held to determine city wide seniority applications.
+For employees with the same city-wide seniority date (date of hire with the City of Olympia in a bargaining unit position as defined in the collective bargaining agreement), a coin toss will be held to determine city-wide seniority applications.
 The coin toss will occur only at the time of the event in which seniority must be determined.

 23.2.2.
 The City will strive to avoid hiring employees on the same day whenever possible in the future to avoid dual seniority situations.